EMMEI96/HFS-harmonic_file_synthesizer/README.md

 When using the app with computer keyboard and mouse: clicking outside the virtual keyboard disactivates computer keyboard, so we advice to keep one single note playing (keeping the pc keyboard down) and use knobs and filters to create a sequence of chords for your voice (if the touch pad is disabled while pressing a key its better to use a mouse).

-Chord-modes-filters knobs support MIDILearn, we advice to set MIDILearn on the knobs before starting to play.
+Chord-modes-filters knobs support MIDI Learn, we advice to set MIDI Learn on the knobs before starting to play.

 ## 2.WaveSurfer

 <p align ="center" > <img width ="850" height ="150" src = "readme_images/waveform.png"> </p>

-The first step is to load an mp3 file on the wavesurfer and choose the sample that is going to be played in the pad builder section.
+The first step is to load an mp3 file on the [wavesurfer.js](https://wavesurfer-js.org/) visualizer and choose the sample that is going to be played in the pad builder section.

 The user finds four blue buttons:
 - **play/pause**: start/stop the listening of what's inside the wavesurfer;